AJB117/BBMP-Tutorials/general/how-to-programming/fundamentals/ds.md

 print(counts)
 ```

-Python uses [dictionaries](https://realpython.com/python-dicts/), but the principle is the same: key-value pairs.
+Python uses [dictionaries](https://realpython.com/python-dicts/), but the principle is the same: it's a way to store key-value pairs.

 `counts = {}` We initialize a dictionary called `counts`.